yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Bot-Hybrid-Support.md

 - For more information about how to deploy hybrid connectivity between Skype for Business Server and Skype for Business Online, see [Deploy hybrid connectivity between Skype for Business Server and Skype for Business Online](https://technet.microsoft.com/en-us/library/jj204669.aspx).
 - Configuring hybrid connectivity requires **Active Directory synchronization** to keep your on-premises and online users synchronized.  **[Azure AD Connect](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect)** is the best way to connect your on-premises directory with Azure AD and Office 365.
 For more information about using the **[Azure AD Connect](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect)** for hybrid environment configuration, see [Integrate your on-premises directories with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect).
+- Read [Skype for Business Bot - Common Errors](./Bot-Common-Errors.md) to troubleshoot some of the common errors encountered during the Skype for Business Bot setup.

 ## Bot setup for Skype for Business Hybrid enviornment